History of women in the United States: International activity

 Women's support for international missionary activity peaked in the 1900 to 1930 era.
 The Great Depression caused a dramatic cut back in funding for missions.
-Mainstream denominations generally transition to support for locally -controlled missions.
+Mainstream denominations generally transitioned to support for locally controlled missions.

-Black women Increase their role in international women's conferences and their independent travels abroad.
-Leaders including Ida B. Wells, Hallie Quinn Brown, and Mary Church Terrell addressed issues of American race and gender discrimination when they traveled abroad.
+Black women increased their role in international women's conferences and their independent travels abroad.
+Leaders, including Ida B. Wells, Hallie Quinn Brown, and Mary Church Terrell, addressed issues of American race and gender discrimination when they traveled abroad.
 The International Council of Women of the Darker Races brought together women of color to eliminate language, cultural, and regional barriers.

 Peace movement

 Jane Addams was a noted peace activist who founded the Woman's Peace Party in 1915; it was the American branch of the Women's International League for Peace and Freedom, of which Addams was the first president in 1915.
 Addams received the Nobel Peace Prize in 1931.